-Using the Total Score, identify the appropriate criminal history row: I, II, III, IV, or V using the chart labeled "Criminal History Row."
+Using the Total Score, identify the appropriate Criminal History row: I, II, III, IV, or V using the chart labeled "Criminal History Row."

-Matrix Calculation - Forms 1 - 5
+Matrix Calculation - Forms 1, 2 & 5

 The rows of each matrix represent differing levels of criminal history and correspond with the total score from the criminal history score.
 The columns represent crime categories and correspond with the most serious current offense.
-The columns list both an offense level and a crime category (Murder, Death, Person, Possession Only, or Other).
+The columns list both an offense level and a crime category.
 The various levels of shading in the matrix represent suggested dispositions (disregarding aggravating and mitigating circumstances).